liedekef/events-made-easy/readme.txt

 4. Recurrence editing of an event

 == Changelog ==
+= 3.2.8  (2026/08/22) =
+* Fix for people using dynamic groups with custom field filtering

 = 3.2.7  (2026/08/22) =
 * Export/import fixes, with controlled bulk resolving of lat/long coordinates after import
 * Major rewrite in the admin interface to filter on custom fields